No. 1 overall recruit Kayvon Thibodeaux has the secret to football-life balance

 It wasn't until the two took visits to a few schools that Curry realized his cousin was an anomaly.

-"We went to Alabama and Florida State, and it was fun to see how much these coaches say to get these (recruits)," Curry said.
+"We went to Alabama and Florida State, and it was fun to see how much these coaches say to get these [recruits]," Curry said.
 "They said so much, I don't even remember what they said.
 But watching that, it was like, 'Wow, you're really talented in football,' and it kind of made it all real for me."

 On Dec.
-15, his birthday, Thibodeaux will announce which college program he will play for -- currently he is still considering Alabama, Florida State, USC and Oregon -- and the recruiting process will become real for him as well.
+15, his birthday, Thibodeaux will announce which college program he will play for -- currently he is still considering Alabama, Florida State, USC and Oregon -- and the recruiting process will become real for him, as well.
 After he announces and signs with that program during the Dec.
 19-21 signing period, all the texts and phone calls will drop off.

-He'll get to campus and he'll no longer be the No. 1 ranked recruit, which is fine with him.
+He'll get to campus and will no longer be the No. 1-ranked recruit, which is fine with him.

 "I'm just a kid from South Central L.A. with a dream to make it to the NFL, to be successful and have a family," Thibodeaux said.
 "God has blessed me with a talent, but I just want you to look at me as that's my talent.
-I'm Kayvon and football is one of my talents, I'm not Kayvon, the football player."
+I'm Kayvon, and football is one of my talents; I'm not Kayvon, the football player."

-That means the fans singing his praises, or opposing fans cutting him down, on social media, other football players aiming to prove they can beat the No. 1 player at an offseason camp, or critics saying his game performances weren't good enough for the top-ranked recruit.
+That means the fans singing his praises, or opposing fans cutting him down, on social media, the other football players aiming to prove they can beat the No. 1 player at an offseason camp, or critics saying his game performances weren't good enough for the top-ranked recruit.
 He hears it, but he doesn't allow it to consume who he is.